ruppinlab/ACE2_modulating_drugs/README.md

 # ACE2_modulating_drugs
-Codes for reproducing the results of our study titled "Systematic cell line-based identification of drugs modifying ACE2 expression" by Sanju Sinha*, Kuoyuan Cheng*, Alejandro A. Schäffer, Kenneth Aldape, Eyal Schiff, and Eytan Ruppin†.
+Code for reproducing the results of our study titled "Systematic cell line-based identification of drugs modifying ACE2 expression" by Sanju Sinha*, Kuoyuan Cheng*, Alejandro A. Schäffer, Kenneth Aldape, Eyal Schiff, and Eytan Ruppin†.